-Audience: In addition to your obvious target audience, consider those who might influence your target as well as those who could help out as messengers or champions.
+Audience: In addition to your obvious target audience, consider those who might influence your audience as well as those who could help out as messengers or champions.

 Vehicle: Think outside the box.
 What vehicles are available to you?
 Which are preferred by your target audience?
 Which can you afford?
 The key is to use as many vehicles as you can so you can get the key messages out as often as possible.
 Which brings us to….

-Timing: You need to reach your target audience at least seven times before the key messages start to sink in.
+Timing: You need to reach your target audience five to seven times before the key messages start to sink in.
 How do you do that?
-By repurposing the same information through various vehicles (e.g., postcard, intranet site, poster, brochure, employee meetings, blog, twitter, etc.)
+By repurposing the same information through various vehicles (e.g., postcard, intranet site, poster, brochure, employee meetings, blog, text, etc.)

 Creating an annual calendar is the best approach